-scar988 893 Posted March 26 Share Posted March 26 4 hours ago, wwhickok said: Versatile can mean a couple of different things imo.
+scar988 Posted March 26, 2021 Share Posted March 26, 2021 4 hours ago, wwhickok said: Versatile can mean a couple of different things imo.
 1. The player excels at multiple positions, can make an impact from multiple areas on the field.
 2. The player has the ability to play where you need him to.
 Those statements, to me, while very similar are very different.
 The former is someone like Aaron Donald who can move around the Dline and do whatever you need him to.
 The latter is pretty much any journeyman defensive player (or offensive player) who is a jack of all trades and master of none.
 I'd much rather have 1 of the former than 10 of the latter.
 I think this for me comes down to are you a starter or are you depth?
 Starters?
 I want guys who for the most part are specialized (See OL and QB on offense.
 Defense outside of maybe 1-2 guys).
 Depth?
 Give me all the guys who can play all the spots.
 If someone goes down at guard, but I have a guy who can play guard or tackle?
 Let me plug him in.
 HAve a guy who goes down at MLB, but I have a backup that can play WLB, MLB or SLB?
 Plug and play.
 Depth needs to be versatile to see the field and impact.
-1 Quote Link to post Share on other sites
+1 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts